tylerharter/cs301-projects/fall18/p10/stage3.md

 evaluate the contents of the plot.
 TAs will evaluate the plots manually, deducting points for plots not matching the specifications.
 For each plot, we give an example of what a solution might look like.
-Consider these examples minimal acceptable answers.
-You are free to improve the aesthetic aspects of the plots (e.g., colors, size, labels, ticks, legend, etc).
+Consider these examples minimal acceptable answers (they are sufficient to receive full credit).
+You are free to improve the aesthetic aspects of the plots (e.g., colors, size, labels, ticks, legend, etc) if you like.

 Before you start, make sure you re-download the latest test.py, expected.json, and expected.html files.
 Remember to download the RAW